eban5/aws-developer-exam-notes/notes-main.md

 CD deploys new code automatically foolowing successful testing.

 CodePipeline - automate and orchestrate all of the pipeline activities.

+AWS CodePipeline copies files or changes that will be worked on by the actions and stages in the pipeline to the Amazon S3 bucket.
+These objects are referred to as artifacts, and might be the source for an action (input artifacts) or the output of an action (output artifacts).

+***if an automated test fails, the pipeline stops immediately.***

 CodeCommit (code repo) -> CodeBuild (code management system) -> CodeDeploy (deploy pakcaged app)